nikmartin/motif-web-scale/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+##Demo

+You can run the app right from here: https://nikmartin.github.io/motif-web-scale/